Nancy Corrigan: Early life

-Corrigan was born in Owenduff In Achill in the west of Ireland.
+Corrigan was born in Owenduff in Achill, in the west of Ireland.
 She was the youngest of four daughters and her father was a railway worker on the Westport to Achill line.
 He was killed in a tragic accident and left his wife, Maggie Corrigan, near destitute forcing each of his daughters to emigrate to the United States.
 Nancy emigrated in 1929 at the age of 17 and sailed from Cork to New Jersey and went from there to Cleveland, Ohio.
 She found work as a nanny with a wealthy family in Shaker Heights.

 Career

 During her time in Cleveland she decided to take up flying.
 It was 1932 and flying was very uncommon for women and in addition it was very expensive.
 She was earning about $10 a week and the cost of a pilot's licence was about $700 so she had to take up modelling to subsidize her hobby.
-She left her job as a nursemaid after three years an obtained employment with the John Robert Powers modelling agency in New York.
+She left her job as a nursemaid after three years and obtained employment with the John Robert Powers modelling agency in New York.
 The Powers modelling agency was one of the largest in the US, and the women on its books were known as ‘Powers Girls’.
 She worked for the Powers modelling agency for about 10 years, principally as a hand modeller.

 Corrigan qualified as a pilot after only 4.45 hours of flying which was almost unthinkably rapid but such was her budget that she had to, since she couldn't afford many more hours of training.
 Her story created such an impact that it was reported on in the Cleveland Newspapers.